xmxKF/learngit/readme.txt

 Git is a version control system.
 Git is free software.
-I write this sentence.(then I will delete it some words later.)
+I wrte thisentence.(then I will delete it some words later.)